 The principal activities of the Group during the course of the financial year were of an insurance underwriter, underwriting agent and reinsurer in run-off.
+There were no significant changes in the nature of the activities of the Group during the year.

-In 2012 the decision was made to restructure the Group and distribute to the Company's shareholders the equity investments in Assetsecure Pty Limited, a debtor securitisation origination and management business, and Cumulus Wines Pty Limited, a wine production and marketing business.
-The restructure was completed in August 2013 with the distribution of the shares held in Assetsecure Pty Limited to shareholders.
+In 2013 the Group was restructured distributing to the Company's shareholders the equity investments in Assetsecure Pty Limited, a debtor securitisation origination and management business, and Cumulus Wines Pty Limited, a wine production and marketing business.
+The restructure was completed in August 2013.
 The assets, liabilities and results of these businesses were separately classified as discontinued operations (held for distribution) in the consolidated financial statements (see Note 38).
-There were no other significant changes in the nature of the activities of the Group during the year.